Carpenters Road Lock

 Once a proud and busy hub of East London, Carpenters Road Lock was disused and rusting just a few years ago.
 We’ve breathed new life into this historic lock which now rightfully stands at the heart of London’s newest urban park, ready to lift its gates on a whole new chapter.

-If you want to book passage through Carpenters Road, City Mill or Three Mills Lock, you can now do so on our licensing page.
+You can book your passage online to travel through Carpenters Road, City Mill or Three Mills Lock, you need to go to our licensing page.
+Please note: